-While the Licence offers valuable benefits, it should be viewed in the wider context of copyright in the UK.
-Certain exceptions to copyright do apply.
-Although these do not negate the need for an HEI to take the Licence in the vast majority of cases, we advise you to be aware of the rights they confer.
+While the Licence offers valuable benefits, it should be viewed within the wider context of UK copyright law, including the availability of copyright exceptions.
+Although this does not negate the need for an HEI to take the Licence in the vast majority of cases, we advise you to be aware of the rights it confers.
 HEIs must make their own decision on the interaction between the Licence and exceptions.
-We advise you to contact your Copyright Advisor for further information; alternatively, the Intellectual Property Office (IPO) publishes comprehensive guidance on exceptions which are available at: www.gov.uk/guid-ance/exceptions-to-copyright
+We advise you to contact your Copyright Advisor for further information; alternatively, the Intellectual Property Office (IPO) publishes comprehensive guidance on exceptions which are available at www.gov.uk/guidance/exceptions-to-copyright.